 You always start with a plan – or else we couldn’t call it training.
-Setting goals for time, volume or pace is totally necessary – after all, you need practice to get better, and benchmarks to measure buy.
+Setting goals is totally necessary – after all, you need practice to get better, and benchmarks to measure progress.
 “It’s really important to have a training plan, some form of structure with the key training elements.”

 Be flexible with your training